 Birmingham rent prices increased over the last month.
 From April to May, the city experienced a 0.55% increase for the price of a one-bedroom apartment.
 The rent price for a Birmingham one-bedroom apartments currently stands at $1,096.0.

 When we take a look at the two-bedroom comparison from April to May, Birmingham experienced a 5.37% increase for the price of a two-bedroom apartment.
 The rent price for a Birmingham two-bedroom apartments currently stands at $1,177.0.

 Rent prices have increased in Birmingham over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 3 of the Birmingham suburbs increased last month.
 On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.

 Rent increased in Homewood, AL, Vestavia Hills, AL, Gardendale, AL .

 1 suburb is currently priced higher than the city of Birmingham.

-Rent growth in Birmingham over the past year has been declining.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Birmingham rent prices appear to be relatively affordable for local residents.
+Rent growth in Birmingham over the past year has been on the rise.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Birmingham average rent prices appear to be relatively affordable for local residents.

 The price for a Birmingham one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.